HugoMelchers/FourierPoissonSolvers.jl/readme.md

   - Maybe don't artificially limit the periodic boundary condition case to 2nd order accuracy
     - Doing this would require more specific under-relaxation parameter choices in the fourth-order algorithms, though
 - Make public, perhaps publish on JuliaHub?
-  - Requires a better name, since these methods do not have spectral accuracy
-    - `PoissonSolvers.jl` is already taken, with `O(N log N)` methods but only for periodic boundary conditions
-    - Something like `PoissonEquations.jl`, `NlogNPoissonSolvers.jl`?
-    - I think `FourierPoissonSolvers.jl` is the way to go.
-Not too general, arguably a bit too specific but leaves room for a multigrid package that works faster
   - Would definitely require adding proper documentation